 There are plenty of other products designed to smuggle alcohol onto a ship, including “rum runner” style flasks and faux toiletry bottles.
 Would I chance it?
 No. But many do, and some of those people get caught.

-If you are caught, odds are you won’t get kicked off the ship, but they will confiscate and dispose of your alcohol along with your smuggling containers.
+If you’re caught, odds are you won’t get kicked off the ship But security will confiscate and dispose of your alcohol along with your smuggling containers.

 Cruise lines are also catching on that cruisers have been sharing drink packages, so they’re cracking down, big time.
 Some lines now require that if one person in a stateroom purchases a beverage package, all other guests of legal drinking age must also purchase a beverage package.